On the scanning map and the space of smooth projective hypersurfaces: Rational models of section spaces

+is a Sullivan model of the connected component of the space of sections of the fibration $E\to X$ that contains the section $f_0$. \end{proposition}

-\begin{remark} The sign $(-1)^{\alpha(b)}$ that appears in the ideal $J$ is due to the fact that the differential in the dual coalgebra is the dual of the differential in the original algebra, without any additional sign.
+\begin{remark} The sign $(-1)^{\alpha(|b|)}$ that appears in the ideal $J$ is due to the convention we have chosen for the differential in the dual coalgebra.
 Had we dualized as in \cite{Lawson:signs}, this sign would have disappeared.
 We have not tried that convention to stay compatible with all the previous literature on rational models of spaces of sections. \end{remark}